 Signaling of induced responses to herbivores

 Transcriptional patterns elicited in response to attack reveal, at the molecular level, how plants respond to aggressors.
 We study the interaction between Arabidopsis thaliana and larvae of specialist (Pieris rapae) or generalist (Spodoptera littoralis) chewing herbivores.
-We would like to know which insect-derived elicitors trigger changes in gene expression, which signals are involved in transduction events and which genes are induced after insect attack.
-For that purpose we employ Arabidopsis signaling mutants and knock-out lines of candidate genes with the goal to correlate transcriptional changes with insect performance.
-Our aim is to identify genes that contribute to plant resistance to herbivores.
-We also study transcription factors that are specifically responsible for the activation these anti-herbivore genes.
+We would like to know which insect-derived elicitors trigger changes in gene expression, which signals are involved in transduction events and which genes are induced and play a role after insect attack.
+For that purpose we employ Arabidopsis signaling mutants and knock-out lines of candidate genes with the goal to correlate gene expression and defense activity (mainly tested with insect performance assays).
+Our aim is to identify signals and proteins that signficantly contribute to plant resistance to herbivores.
+We also study Marchantia polymorpha, a member of the earliest land plant lineage, to investigate the origin of plant resistance to herbivory.
 Finally, we look at herbivore transcriptional responses to plant defense compounds.

 Responses to insect eggs